streamnative/kop/README.md

 KoP is implemented as a Pulsar [ProtocolHandler](https://github.com/apache/pulsar/blob/master/pulsar-broker/src/main/java/org/apache/pulsar/broker/protocol/ProtocolHandler.java) with protocol name "kafka"
 ProtocolHandler is built as a `nar` file, and will be loaded when Pulsar Broker starting.

 > NOTE: KoP currently supports [Kafka Client 2.0.0](https://kafka.apache.org/20/documentation.html).
-And KoP is build Base on [Pulsar 2.5.0](http://pulsar.apache.org/en/download/)
+And KoP is build based on [Pulsar 2.5.0](http://pulsar.apache.org/en/download/)

-## Limit for KoP
+## Limitations for KoP

 KoP leverage Pulsar features, but some of the manners between Pulsar and Kafka are different.
 In this implementation, there are some limitations.

 - KoP does not support Pulsar non-partitioned topic.
 Because all topics in Kafka are partitioned type, not support non-partitioned topic is easy to align this.
-- All topics in KoP are placed under a user pre-defined tenant and namespace.
+- All topics in KoP are placed under a user specified tenant and namespace.

 ## Get started